Birdwatching at RSPB Fowlmere

 Winter at Fowlmere

-A side path took us to the elevated Reed Bed Hide, accessed by a set of wooden steps.
-This gave a great view of the reed beds and a large pond/small lake.
+A detour led us to the elevated Reed Bed Hide, accessible via a set of wooden steps.

 Male and female Teal in the water at FowlmereFemale (left) and Male Teal